-This trick might seem too easy to work, but it actually works miracles!
-Simply spread some of your favourite toothpaste on your irons soleplate and buff it using a clean, soft cloth.
+This trick might seem too easy to work, but it works miracles!
+Just spread some of your favorite toothpaste on your iron’s soleplate and buff it using a clean, soft cloth.
 Steam the iron and use it over a clean cloth to have the soleplate sparkling and looking fresh.

 Commercial products to clean an iron

-However, there might be cases when the build-up or residue on your iron is simply too strong to remove just by these simple home remedies.
-For removing tougher build-up, here are some of the best commercial products you can use to clean an iron.
+However, there might be cases when the build-up or residue on your iron is too stubborn to remove just by these simple home remedies.
+For removing more robust build-up, here are some of the best commercial products you can use to clean iron.

 Cleaning residues off your iron’s soleplate; be it detergents, dirt, gunk, or even starch has never been easier than with Dritz Iron Cleaner.